 It’s a cheese so good that many call it the “king of cheese,” and so valuable that banks have used it as collateral for loans.
 A simple cheese with a complex story, parmesan was born nearly a millennium ago in Italy before making its way to Wisconsin.

 Despite its simplicity, parmesan can be a confusing cheese.
-After all, what’s really the difference between Italian parmigiano and Wisconsin parmesan?
+After all, what’s really the difference between Italian Parmigiano Reggiano and Wisconsin parmesan?
 We’ll explain all of that and more in our guide to parmesan.

 Few cheeses have the kind of storied past that the legendary parmesan does.
 To really understand the significance of parmesan, we need to rewind nearly 900 years in time to Cistercian and Benedictine monasteries in northern Italy.
-Here, in the pastoral plains that make up the Italian provinces of Parma and Emilia Romagna, 12th-century monks created the cheese we recognize as parmesan.
+Here, in the pastoral plains that make up the Italian provinces of Parma and Emilia Romagna, 12th-century monks created the cheese we recognize today as parmesan.
+Large herds of cattle paired with the abundant salt naturally occurring in the area resulted in a recipe for a cheese that became a much sought-after delight.
+Depicted in 14th-century art and a treasure Samuel Pepys's records in his famous 17th-century diary as one of the things he saved from the Great Fire of London, the French playwright and poet, Molière, is also said to have used it as a dietary supplement.

 Great question!
-This type of cheese is called grana-style, which refers to the fact the during cheesemaking, the curd is cut super small—about the size of a grain of rice.
-This results in a firm, smooth, low moisture cheese that is ideal for grating.
-So while both parmesan and Parmiagno-Reggiano share these characteristics, they also have key differences.
+This type of cheese is called grana-style, which refers to the fact that during cheesemaking, the curd is cut super small—about the size of a grain of rice.
+This allows for more evaporation of the whey which in turn results in a firm, smooth, low moisture cheese that is ideal for grating.
+So while both parmesan and Parmiagno Reggiano share these characteristics, they also have key differences.

 How is parmesan made?